bmeviauac01/softwarelab1/docs/Lab-MSSQL/Exercise-1.md

 ## Create a view

-Create a new `CategoryWithParent` view that lists the contents of the `Category` table as follows.
+Create a new `CategoryWithParent` view that lists the `Category` table's contents as follows.
 It should have two columns: the `Name` of the category and the name of the parent category (or null if it does not exist).

 Open a new _Query_ window.
 Make sure to select the right database.
 Create the view by executing the T-SQL command below.